 Willingham, B. (2014) Chapter 11.
 “Prison is My Family Business: Reflections of a Black Woman with Incarcerated Relatives Doing Research on Imprisoned Black Fathers” in Winter, A. and Lumsden, K. (Eds)., Reflexivity in Criminological Research: Experiences with the Powerless and Powerful (pps.
 138-149).
 London: Palgrave.

-Journal Articles Willingham, B. (2017) “Black Women and State-Sanctioned Violence: A History of Victimization and Exclusion” in Vanderwees, C. and Connolly, A. Lynching and Its Legacies: Racial Dynamics of Discipline and Punishment in American Culture [Special Issue].
-Canadian Review of American Studies (Forthcoming Summer 2017)
+Journal Articles Willingham, B. (2018) “Black Women and State-Sanctioned Violence: A History of Victimization and Exclusion” in Vanderwees, C. and Connolly, A. Lynching and Its Legacies: Racial Dynamics of Discipline and Punishment in American Culture [Special Issue].
+Canadian Review of American Studies, 48(1).
+(Forthcoming April 2018)